Getting You Started

 The subsections section explains how to add your own subsection and performs any action.

-Once the devices are configured, Genie
+Once the devices are configured, Genie learns the configured

-state of the topology via check_config
+state of the topology via check_config.
+The check_config subsection runs twice:

 first, during the common setup and then, during common cleanup.

-In the common setup, check_config
+In the common setup, check_config executes the show running command on all of the

 devices in the topology to create a snapshot of the configured state of the topology.